CGrassin/interact_php/README.md

 This is the list of future features, by priority:
 * New feature: collapsible comment box if more than the comment box is higher than N pixels or N comments
-* New feature: option to forbid links in comments
 * New feature: optional hidden email field to allow the webmaster to contact users

 <!-- Scratchpad: reCaptcha v3 support -->